 |foil wrappers (scrunched into a fist sized ball)|

-Christmas wrapping (paper only – no cellophane or plastic wrapping please!
-If you can’t rip it, you can’t recycle it in the yellow recycle bin.
-Cellophane can be recycled in the REDCycle bins found at Coles and Woolworths
+Christmas wrapping, paper only – no cellophane or plastic wrapping please!
+If you can’t rip it, you can’t recycle it.
+Re-use or place it in the landfill bin (red or blue lid bin)

 Make sure all containers are empty and clean before placing them in the recycle bin.